codemonkey1101/ucb-mlai-capstone/README.md

 Techniques:

 I have just started looking at the problem with regards to what other people have done, so with regards to what techniques to use, that is still unclear.
 I would think something along the lines of doing some form of Natural Language Processing incombination with techniques used in a Generative AI algorithm.
-TO start I would be looking at the innter workings of Retrieval Augmented Generation (RAG) and Generative Adversarial Networks (GAN).
+To start I would be looking at the innter workings of Retrieval Augmented Generation (RAG) and Generative Adversarial Networks (GAN).